 You want to be mindful not to overdo plyometrics.
 There is no need for an entire plyometric workout or a HIIT circuit; running is already a high-intensity and high-impact workout.
 However, one or two plyometric exercises as part of your strength training routine will improve your running.
 Jump squats, jumping lunges, box jumps, tuck jumps, and single leg hops are all beneficial plyometric exercises.
 Aim for 2-3 sets of ~30 seconds of work or 10 reps, and allow for at least 60 seconds to recover between sets.

-Engage Your Muscles
+Mindfully Engage Your Muscles

 Incorporate Eccentric Movements

 The eccentric action of an exercise is the lengthening/lowering phase: the lowering down into a squat, lowering down for a deadlift, lowering a weight in a row or press.
+One simple way to optimize a strength workout is to prolong the eccentric phase.

 A review published in BioMed Research International concluded that eccentric muscle actions developed greater maximum force than concentric or isometric, therefore increasing muscle tension, recruiting fast-twitch muscle fibers, and increasing force production.
 When this translates into running, this means that eccentric actions improve running economy and speed.
 You can generate more force with each step, which means you can run faster at lower consumption of oxygen.